mik-tf/tfcloud-marketplace/README.md

 The project includes GitHub Actions workflows for continuous integration and deployment:

 - Backend is deployed to Netlify
-- Frontend is deployed to GitHub Pages
+- Frontend is deployed to GitHub Pages with multi-domain support:
+  - Production environment (main branch) → threefold.store
+  - Development environment (dev branch) → dev.threefold.store

+This multi-domain setup allows for testing features in a development environment before deploying to production, including testing integrations like Stripe webhooks with a dedicated development domain.

-See the [Usage Guide](USAGE_GUIDE.md) for detailed deployment instructions.
+See the [Usage Guide](USAGE_GUIDE.md) for detailed deployment instructions, including DNS configuration and GitHub Pages setup.

 ## Implementation Status